Skip to content

 Jeremy Haas

 Jeremy is a certified AMGA Rock Instructor, AMGA Single-Pitch Instructor, AMGA Rock Guide Course graduate, NYS licensed Rock and Ice Climbing Guide, former Emergency Medical Technician, and is Level II Avalanche certified.
-He credits his enormous amount of patience to his job as a high school science teacher.
+He credits his enormous patience to his job as a high school science teacher.

 Tim Lyons

 Tim began climbing at an indoor bouldering gym in upstate New York in 2011.
-Later that year he began climbing outside; trad climbing quickly became an obsession.
+Later that year, he began climbing outside; trad climbing quickly became an obsession.
 He began climbing on slab and cracks that are prevalent in the Adirondack Park as often as possible.
 Now, Tim enjoys pushing his physical and mental abilities in the Gunks.
-In his spare, time Tim enjoys cycling in New York City where he teaches a high school engineering course.
+In his spare time, Tim enjoys cycling in New York City, where he teaches a high school engineering course.
 Tim is a certified American Mountain Guide Association Single Pitch Instructor as well as a licensed New York State Rock Climbing Guide.
 Most of all, Tim enjoys sharing his love of rock climbing with others.

 Matt Murphy